Hiring managers often ask candidates the interview question, "What do you know about our company?"

 Also, research the people who will be interviewing you.
-Review their LinkedIn profiles and Google them to see what information you can find.
+Review their LinkedIn profiles and Google their names to see what information you can find.
 The more you can discover, the more comfortable you will be speaking to them.

 How to Use What You've Learned in the Job Interview